digi-ron/AU-Falcon-SPUD-Project/Body/Seatbelts/Seatbelts.md

 to complete this job you will need the following:
 - Large soldering iron with screw-in tip
 - Tape (Packing tape or cloth tape recommended)
-- any bolt or screw that can fit inside the shaft of the soldering iron (optional, provides a disposable tip as plastic is hard to remove from a soldering tip)
+- Any bolt or screw that can fit inside the shaft of the soldering iron (optional, provides a disposable tip as plastic is hard to remove from a soldering tip)
-- bolt-cutters
+- Bolt-cutters
-- cable ties (light colored preferred)
+- Cable ties (light colored preferred)
 - N95 mask (for plastic fumes)

 #### Steps